projectara/greybus-spec/source/control.rst

 destination interface, and the CPort id on that interface.
 The destination shall initiate a connect request with the peer device and device id specified.
-Note that the protocol used on the connection is defined by the peer CPort's protocol (listed in its module manifest), and the destination and its peer independently negotiate the version of that protocol to use.
+Note that the protocol used on the connection is defined by the peer CPort's protocol (listed in the peer's Manifest), and the destination and its peer independently negotiate the version of that protocol to use.

     =======  ====================  ======  ==============  ===========================